 As part of our cognitive behavioral approach to addiction treatment, Wellness Resource Center provides a broad range of psychoeducational group therapy sessions to help clients process their emotions in positive ways and develop new skills for adaptive living.
 Regular group offerings include discussions on such topics as coping skills, relapse prevention, goal-setting, trauma, and body image, among many others.

 In these groups, a licensed therapist educates clients on healthy ways to control anger, set boundaries with friends, family, and roommates, and express themselves in honest and direct ways.
-In a supportive environment, clients can work through any resistance they feel to these lessons and become motivated to change.
+In our center’s supportive group environment, clients can work through any resistance they feel to these lessons and become motivated to change.
 Clients then have the opportunity to rehearse these skills with the support and encouragement of their peers.